kendru/learn-cljs/content/section-4/lesson-21-functional-programming-concepts.md

 it often ends up being both more and less restrictive than we desire.
 It is more restrictive than we would like because it is difficult to share similar logic between multiple objects without introducing significant complexity.
-It is less restrictive than we would like because any of these methods may change the state of the object to which they belong such that the future behaviour of any method on the object may be altered in a way that the caller does not anticipate.
+It is less restrictive than we would like because any of these methods may change the state of the object to which they belong such that the future behavior of any method on the object may be altered in a way that the caller does not anticipate.

 Like object-oriented programming, functional programming encourages writing functions that do one thing, but it does not suffer from the two deficiencies stated above.
 Instead, functions may operate on any data without having to be encapsulated into an object, which leads to simpler code with less duplication.
-Additionally, pure functions by definition do not modify any state, and their behaviour cannot be affected by any mutable state, so their behaviour is well-defined in all cases.
+Additionally, pure functions by definition do not modify any state, and their behavior cannot be affected by any mutable state, so their behavior is well-defined in all cases.

 When our data is modeled using common data structures (primarily maps and lists), and we do not rely on shared mutable state, something very interesting occurs: we can compose a handful of